Jordan Francis

-Jordan Francis (born May 10, 1991) is a Canadian actor, rapper, singer, dancer, and choreographer of African-Caribbean blood.
+Jordan Francis (born May 10, 1991) is a Canadian actor, rapper, singer, dancer, and choreographer of African-Caribbean and Indo-Caribbean descent.

 Career

 Francis got his first acting role at the age of 7 and he recorded his first song when he was 11 years old.
-He later shifted to live theatre and he appeared as Young Simba in the Mirvish Productions' The Lion King at the Princess of Wales Theatre.
-In 2008, he got a role as Barron in the Disney Channel original movie Camp Rock, and that same year, his song Hasta La Vista was number 43 on Billboard's music charts.
-In 2010, he appeared in the Family series Connor Undercover as the title hero's sidekick Whynot.
+He later shifted to live theatre and he appeared as young Simba in Mirvish Productions' The Lion King at the Princess of Wales Theatre.
+In 2008, he got a role as Barron in the Disney Channel original movie Camp Rock, and that same year, his song "Hasta La Vista" was number 43 on Billboard's music charts.
+In 2010, he appeared in the Family series Connor Undercover as the titular hero's sidekick Whynot.
 In 2012, he did a Canadian cross-country tour for CBC and its interactive TV series Cross Country Fun Hunt.